Richyrecarey/R-classifast/README.md

 ## Usage

-Given multivariate data in a matrix-like objet `x` (where rows are observations and cols variables) and its correct labels in a vector-like object `y`, the main function `classifast()` will train the desired statistical classifiers selected in the vector `method`.
+Given multivariate data in a matrix-like objet `x` (row - observations, columns - variables) and its correct labels in a vector-like object `y`, the main function `classifast(x, y)` will train the desired statistical classifiers selected in the vector `method`.
 Several options are:

 * `method = "log"`: It will train binary or multinomial logistic regression, as needed. <br />